Advanced Executive Certificate in Product Man ...

 Project Management Professional Certification acronymed as PMP® Certification is offered by the Project Management Institute (PMI).
 PMI is a not-for-profit professional membership association dedicated exclusively for the project management profession.

 PMP exam is based on PMBOK (Project Management Body Of Knowledge)® Guide and includes everything that you need in order to prove your knowledge and skills in managing the triple constraints i.e. time, cost, and scope.
 But in order to get the PMP® Credentials, you are expected to clear the PMP® Certification examination that is held by PMI.
 You can trust me when I say, clearing a PMP® certification exam is no joke.
 But don’t worry, with proper planning, scheduling, and hard work you can definitely bag it in the first go.
-I have also written a detailed blog on the topic, here’s the link for your reference PMP® Certification.

 You may also go through this recording of PMP® Certification where you can understand the topics in a detailed manner with examples.